mohithk006/NutriLens-Food-Recognition-System/README.md

 ## Contributors

-This project was developed as part of our College academic curriculum by a dedicated team of students.
+This project was developed as part of our College academic curriculum by me and my team.
 It represents our collective effort to apply our software development and machine learning skills to build a real-world, impactful application.